prithvi20609-maker/Pollution-Detector-CV/README.md

 # Pollution-Detector-CV
-a computer vision powered model to detect whether air is polluted or not
+A Computer Vision powered model to detect whether air is polluted or not /n For the proper functioning of the model please unzip and add your pictures to the file when calling in notebook